 In general, there are two ways to grow mushrooms – by reproducing from the mycelia or mushroom stems and by growing from fresh spores.

 Both work so in theory you could keep growing more mushrooms by adding old mushroom substrate to fresh substrate.
 The old mycelia will grow into the new substrate and eventually form new mushrooms.

 - Your old substrate is probably contaminated with other mushrooms just waiting to grow and take over.
 You should never eat contaminated mushrooms as the other mushroom could be poisonous.

-- Eventually the old mycelia gets old.
-You’ll want to refresh it’s vitality by growing from spores.
+- Eventually, the old mycelia get old.
+You’ll want to refresh its vitality by growing from spores.
 This requires super clean methods

-In either case above you still need new substrate eventually.
+In either case above you still need a new substrate eventually.

 What Do You Do With Spent Mushroom Substrate?

 Feed spent mushroom substrate to your chickens, pigs, or your compost pile.
 All will enjoy it though the chickens and pigs will make a mess.
 Your compost pile will in turn make new compost (if you add additional greens and browns) that you can use to make more button mushrooms.

 Consider spent mushroom compost that is filled with white mushroom mycelia (roots) as a green and mix it with 2 parts browns (e.g. dry leaves) to make new compost.